DSP and Comm package.

 synchronization.pywhich contains phase-locked loop simulation functions and functions for carrier and phase synchronization of digital communications waveforms.

-fec_conv.pyfor the generation rate one-half convolutional codes and soft decision Viterbi algorithm decoding, including trellis and trellis-traceback display functions.
+fec_conv.pyfor the generation rate one-half and one-third convolutional codes and soft decision Viterbi algorithm decoding, including soft and hard decisions, trellis and trellis-traceback display functions, and puncturing.

 fir_design_helper.pywhich for easy design of lowpass, highpass, bandpass, and bandstop filters using the Kaiser window and equal-ripple designs, also includes a list plotting function for easily comparing magnitude, phase, and group delay frequency responses.

 iir_design_helper.pywhich for easy design of lowpass, highpass, bandpass, and bandstop filters using scipy.signal Butterworth, Chebyshev I and II, and elliptical designs, including the use of the cascade of second-order sections (SOS) topology from scipy.signal, also includes a list plotting function for easily comparing of magnitude, phase, and group delay frequency responses.

 multirate.pythat encapsulate digital filters into objects for filtering, interpolation by an integer factor, and decimation by an integer factor.

 C/C++header files for FIR and IIR filters implemented in

 C/C++, using the cascade of second-order section representation for the IIR case.
 This last module find use in real-time signal processing on embedded systems, but can be used for simulation models in

 Presently the collection of modules contains about 125 functions and classes.
 The authors/maintainers are working to get more detailed documentation in place.